roberto-triumph/triumph4php/docs/debugger.md

   the local path is calculated to be c:\wamp\products\show.php.

 #Help!
 I can't get debugging to work!#
-You should ensure that the following:
+You should ensure the following:

 - Xdebug is configured in php.ini (the php.ini that the web server is using)
 - Use `phpinfo()` to confirm that Xdebug is enabled, remote debugging is enabled, and the appropriate remote host, remote port are being used.
-It may also be helpful to turn on xdebug logs.
+It may also be helpful to turn on Xdebug logs.
-- Make sure that Triumph is listening on the correct port.
+- Make sure that Triumph is listening on the correct port (the port that is set in the php.ini `xdebug.remote_port` setting).
 Use `netstat` to confirm that Triumph is listening for connections.
 If not, you need to click on the "Start Debugger" button.
-- if the above three items check out OK, you can then inspect the xdebug logs and/or Triumph's debugger log panel to see the contents being sent back and forth.
+- if the above three items check out OK, you can then inspect the Xdebug logs and/or Triumph's debugger log panel to see the contents being sent back and forth.
 Specifically, look at the file paths being returned by Xdebug or sent over by Triumph, you may need to add a source code mapping.